-The cross-sectional nature of problems and challenges posed by new social realities requires the mobilization of all federal policies (or even at all levels of authority).
+During this exercise, the federal government took into account the changes in our society (globalization, economic crisis, technological advances, climate change, demographic and social changes, etc.) .
+The cross-sectional nature of problems and challenges coming from the new social realities, requires the mobilization of all federal policies (and even all levels of government).

-The aim of the federal sustainable development stakeholders is to launch an integrated and coherent approach to determine the visions and policies that go beyond the scope of a Parliament.
-This is what the federal strategic vision for sustainable development 2050 plans to do.
+The aim of the federal sustainable development stakeholders is to launch an integrated and coherent approach to determine the visions and policies that go beyond the scope of a legislative term.
+This is translated into the federal strategic vision for sustainable development 2050 .